MuhammadSheesShoaib/Unburden/README.md

 # Unburden

 **Unburden** is an **AI-driven mental wellness app** that provides interactive therapy sessions through a **real-time AI avatar**.
-It combines **verbal communication, facial emotion detection, sentiment analysis, and memory-driven conversations** to deliver an engaging and supportive user experience.
+It combines **verbal communication, facial emotion detection, sentiment analysis, head-nod gesture detection and memory-driven conversations** to deliver an engaging and supportive user experience.

 ---